Gun show loophole: Government studies and positions

 The 1999 report said that more than 4,000 gun shows are held in the U.S. annually.
-Also, between 50 and 75 percent of gun show vendors hold a federal firearms license, and the "majority of vendors who attend shows sell firearms, associated accessories, and other paraphernalia".
+Between 50 and 75 percent of gun show vendors also hold a federal firearms license, and the "majority of vendors who attend shows sell firearms, associated accessories, and other paraphernalia".
 The report concluded that while most sellers at gun shows are upstanding people, a few corrupt sellers could move a large quantity of firearms into high-risk hands through gaps in current law, and recommended "extending the Brady Law to 'close the gun show loophole.